ollej/shoutbridge/README.md

 This means that when a user writes a message starting with this text, the method in the "handler" is called.

+In the onevents list, you should list each of the events that should trigger this handler.
+The available events are:

+ * Message - Triggered on both Shoutbox messages and XMPP messages.
+First argument is a Shout object.
+ * ShoutMessage - Trsggered on Shoutbox messages.
+First argument is a Shout object.
+ * XmppMessage - Triggered only on XMPP messages.
+First argument to method is stanza as xml string.
+ * XmppPresence - Triggered on XMPP Presence stanzas.
+First argument to method is stanza as xml string.
+ * XmppIq - Triggered on XMPP IQ stanzas, first argument to method is stanza as xml string.

 The entire command dictionary is sent to the handler method.
 This means that any extra information is available in the method.